fbpx

 Directions to Campground

-Lower Goodell Group Campground is located at mile marker 120 on State Route 20.
-From Burlington, WA, drive 60 miles east on State Route 20.
-From Twisp, WA, drive 82 miles west on State Route 20.
+Lower Goodell Creek Campground is located at mile 120 on State Route 20.
+From Burlington, WA, drive 60 miles (97 km) east on State Route 20.
+The west entrance to the park is at milepost 112.
+From Twisp, WA, drive 82 miles (132 km) west on State Route 20.

 This page includes information about Lower Goodell Group Campground in North Cascades National Park | Less than three hours from Seattle, an alpine landscape beckons.
 Discover communities of life adapted to moisture in the west and recurring fire in the east.
 Explore jagged peaks crowned by more than 300 glaciers.
 Listen to cascading waters in forested valleys.
 Witness a landscape sensitive to the Earth’s changing climate.
 Help steward the ecological heart of the Cascades. | Washington | https://www.nps.gov/noca/index.htm